amableati/react-tutorial/README.md

-# Getting Started with Create React App
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-## Available Scripts
-In the project directory, you can run:
-### `npm start`
-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-The page will reload when you make changes.\
-You may also see any lint errors in the console.
-### `npm test`
-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
-### `npm run build`
-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

 **Prerequisites:**
 Familiarity with the core HTML, CSS, and JavaScript languages, knowledge of the terminal/command line.
 React uses an HTML-in-JavaScript syntax called JSX (JavaScript and XML).
 Familiarity with both HTML and JavaScript will help you to learn JSX, and better identify whether bugs in your application are related to JavaScript or to the more specific domain of React.